mongodb-partners/MongoDB-RAG-Render/README.md

 Let’s head over to our MongoDB Atlas user interface to create our Vector Search Index.

+* First, click on "Atlas Search” in the sidebar of the Atlas dashboard.
+Select the cluster you're using for this guide.
+Then click “Create Search Index.”
-* First, click on the “Search” tab and then on “Create Search Index.”
-You’ll be taken to this page (shown below).
-Please click on “JSON Editor.”
+* You’ll be taken to this page (shown below).
+Here, select “JSON Editor” in the Atlast Vector Search section.
+Click "Next".
     ![image](https://github.com/utsavMongoDB/MongoDB-RAG-NextJS/assets/114057324/b41a09a8-9875-4e5d-9549-e62652389d33)

-* Next, input the values shown in the image below and create the Vector.
+* Input the values shown below and create the vector index.
     ````
       {
-        ields": [
+        "fields": [
           {
             "type": "vector",
             "path": "text_embedding",
             "numDimensions": 1536,
-            "similarity": "cosine",
+            "similarity": "cosine"
           }
         ]
       }